When you wake up in the morning, what’s the first thing that you do?

-Even though remote working is more conducive to work-life balance than office work is – employees can spend more time with their families, avoid the commute and run local errands during breaks – it can also blur the boundaries between home and work.
+Even though remote work is more conducive to work-life balance than office work is – employees can get more family time, avoid the commute and run local errands during breaks – it can also blur the mental boundaries between home and work.

 It can be difficult to leave work behind when you’re set up in the home space.
-If you don’t have a good culture and strong work-life balance boundaries, it’s all too easy to log on during nights and weekends.
+If you don’t have a good culture and set physical boundaries at home, it’s all too easy to log on during nights and weekends.

 1. They reduce burnout

-Headspace defines burnout as the feeling of being constantly “exhausted, emotionally drained, unproductive, and unmotivated at work”.
+Burnout is the feeling of being constantly exhausted, emotionally drained, unproductive, and unmotivated at work.

-Boundaries can help reduce burnout by helping employees properly disconnect at the end of a workday.
-They make it easier to flag when work is becoming overwhelming, and help put a stop to emerging burnout before it takes over.
+Setting boundaries can help reduce burnout by helping employees properly disconnect at the end of a workday.
+They make it easier to flag when work is becoming overwhelming and help put a stop to emerging burnout before it takes over.

-It’s a lack of boundaries that sees employees working overtime, adopting an ‘always on’ mindset and feeling like they can’t take time for themselves because work comes first.
-This can interfere with personal time, holidays and lunch breaks; those important moments that help employees catch a breath and recharge their batteries.
+It’s a lack of emotional boundaries that see employees working overtime, adopting an ‘always on’ mindset and feeling like they can’t take time for themselves because work comes first.
+This can interfere with their personal life, holidays and lunch breaks; those important moments that help employees catch a breath and recharge their batteries.